SPhillips1337/AIChatbot/README.md

 - **Node.js Backend**: The core of the application, handling chat logic, memory, WebSocket communication, and news processing.
 - **QDRANT Vector Database**: Provides semantic search and context storage.
 Configure `QDRANT_URL` and `QDRANT_API_KEY` to point to your Qdrant cloud instance or local server.
 - **LLM & Embeddings**: Expects OpenAI-compatible endpoints (configure `LLM_URL` and `EMBEDDING_URL`).
 The server calls `v1/chat/completions` and `v1/embeddings` paths — compatible gateways include Ollama, OpenRouter, or other OpenAI-style APIs.
+- **Code Sandbox (Opencode)**: A secure PHP/Apache container with SSH access, allowing the AI to execute code safely.
+Located in `opencode/`.

 ## Features